 - 1. A student is placed on probation by the Program Director or designee. - 2.
 Probationary terms are determined on an individual basis by the Program Director or designee. - 3.
 Failure to meet designated probationary terms may result in suspension/academic withdrawal/dismissal. - 4.
-Academic Performance: Anytime the overall score in a course or internship drops below 77%, the student will be placed on Academic Probation and may also be referred to the counselor. - 5.
-Each time a student who is on Academic Probation fails to pass an exam they are to see the Program Director.
+Academic Performance: Anytime the overall score in a course or internship drops below 70%, the student will be placed on Academic Probation and may also be referred to the courselor.